Is My Partner Avoidant? Quiz + How to Deal with Avoidant Attachment

 Yes __ No __ - My partner wants to manage/control most aspects of our relationship (rigid view of how relationships should be; uncompromising rules).

-Yes __ No __ - My partner thinks only of his/her relationship needs/wants as important, yet discounts, or disregards my own.
+Yes __ No __ - My partner only considers his/her relationship needs and wants as essential, while discounting or disregarding my own.

 Yes __ No __ - My partner withholds important information from me.

-Yes __ No __ - My partner seldom makes his/her intentions clear, leaving me guessing as to what he/she is thinking or feeling.
+Yes __ No __ - My partner seldom makes their intentions clear, leaving me guessing as to what they are thinking or feeling.

-Yes __ No __ - My partner often puts up walls or creates problems/drama when things seem to be going well.
+Yes __ No __ - My partner often puts up walls or creates problems and drama when things seem to be going well.

-Yes __ No __ - My partner has a secret life away from me in the relationship (hides parts of his/her life).
+Yes __ No __ - My partner seems to have a secret life separate from me in our relationship (they hide parts of their life).

 Yes __ No __ - My partner rarely, if ever, takes responsibility for his/her behaviors that contribute to our relationship problems.